 — Assist you on your new transactions to ensure that the documentation adopts the latest market-accepted proposals for LIBOR transition mechanics

-— Assist and advise you on the implications for your business of adhering, or not adhering, to the ISDA Protocol currently under discussion which will implement amendments to the ISDA Definitions required in order to address the consequences for various existing derivatives products of the transition from LIBOR, as well as general advice on the ISDA amendments for trades going forward
+— Assist and advise you on the implications for your business of adhering, or not adhering, to the ISDA Protocol which was launched on October 23, 2020 and is effective from January 25, 2021 which will implement amendments to the ISDA 2006 Definitions required in order to address the consequences for various existing derivatives products of the transition from LIBOR, as well as general advice on the ISDA amendments for trades going forward

 — Prepare you for the litigation and antitrust risks associated with the transition from LIBOR to a successor interest rate